 12. Real Estate Is Easy to Finance & Provides Leverage

-Bruce Ailion, Realtor & Attorney, The Ailion Team, RE/MAX Town & Country
+Bruce Ailion, Real Estate Agent & Attorney, The Ailion Team, RE/MAX Town & Country

 Real estate as an asset investment vehicle is easy to finance.
 You can borrow 50 percent to 90 percent of the acquisition cost at attractive rates, often rates below the anticipated annual investment return.
 The ability to magnify the investment return with financing is called positive leverage.
 Stocks, bonds, commodities, and art do not offer the same ease when being used as collateral for financing.